OngDevLab/portfolioV2/src/content/docs/projects/audioml.md

 - **Communication and Collaboration:** During the hackathon, I had to find many experts from inside the company and from external resources.
 In addition, I had to then take a tour at the end of competition to present to various executives in the company.

-- **Digital Signal Processing:** Having experience in electrical engineering and DSP (Digital Signal Processing) gave me a leg up in the competition. understanding the reasoning behind not compressing to mp3, building fourier transforms, and other filtering tricks allowed me to focus my time on the ML/AI tasks at hand and not on the basic theory.
+- **Digital Signal Processing:** Having experience in electrical engineering and DSP (Digital Signal Processing) gave me a leg up in the competition.
+Understanding the reasoning behind not compressing to mp3, building fourier transforms, and other filtering tricks allowed me to focus my time on the ML/AI tasks at hand and not on the basic theory.

 ## Tech Stack:
 - **Python/Pandas**